Adult Protective Service Workers

 Connecting independent adults with developmental disabilties to supports within their community

 Adult Protective Service Workers (APSWs) are part of a support-based community-service.
 They provide case management for individuals who meet the following criteria:

-- adults 18 years and older
+- 18 years old and older

-- in the city of Toronto
+- Living in the city of Toronto

-- Get access to community supports and government-funded services
+- Access community supports and government-funded services

-- Identify their strengths and needs
+- Identify your strengths and needs

-- Manage their community resources and service plans
+- Manage community resources and service plans

-- Develop problem-solving and life skills (e.g., budgeting, using public transportation etc.)
+- Develop problem-solving and life skills (e.g., budgeting, using public transportation, etc.)